 Most ameloblastomas in the sinonasal region appear secondary to an extension of a tumour of gnathic origin into this area [3].
-However, primary sinonasal ameloblastomas without evident gnathic involvement, have also been described [4, 5].
-Unlike their gnathic counterparts, which usually appear between the age of 35 and 45 with no distinct sex predilection, sinonasal ameloblastomas mostly affect male patients in their 60s and 70s [6].
-The proximity of the odontogenic apparatus and sinonasal cavity during embryogenesis could potentially result in misplacement of odontogenic cells in the sinonasal epithelium or the abnormal differentiation of the pluripotent basal cells of the sinonasal mucosa.
-The possibility that it origines from the bony structures of the nasal turbinates has also been proposed [5, 6].
-It is unclear whether the chronic inflammation of the sinonasal mucosa may be the triggering event in the pathogenesis of ameloblastoma, or if it is secondary due to tumour presence in the sinonasal tract [7].
+However, primary sinonasal ameloblastomas without evident gnathic involvement, have also been described [4,5].
+Unlike their gnathic counterparts which appear usually between 35 and 45 years of age with no distinct gender predilection, sinonasal ameloblastomas mostly affect male patients in their 6th and 7th decades of life [6].
+The proximity of the odonthogenic apparatus and sinonasal cavity during embryogenesis could potentially result in misplacement of odontogenic cells in the sinonasal epithelium or the abnormal differentiation of the pluripotent basal cells of the sinonasal mucosa.
+The possibility of origin from the bony structures of the nasal turbinates has also been proposed [5,6].
+It is unclear whether the chronic inflammation of the sinonasal mucosa may be the triggering event in the pathogenesis of ameloblastoma or if it is secondary due to tumour presence in the sinonasal tract [7].
 Histologically, ameloblastomas are benign neoplasms with locally aggressive behaviour and marked tendency for late recurrence.
-Cases of malignant alteration and distant metastases, although exceptionally rare, have also been reported [8, 9].
+Cases of malignant alteration and distant metastases, although exceptionally rare, have also been reported [8,9].
 They manifest with nonspecific nasal symptomatology, including progressive nasal obstruction, recurrent epistaxis, facial swelling or sinusitis.
 On examination, a soft tissue mass in the nasal cavity is usually noted.
-Clinically and radiologically, sinonasal ameloblastomas are indistinguishable when compared to more common nasal pathology such as polyps, chronic sinusitis, or inverted papilloma.
-Unilateral nasal involvement and computed tomography signs of bone affection should raise suspicion of a neoplastic process, and definitive diagnosis of ameloblastoma is only possible with a biopsy followed by histopathological analysis.
+Clinically and radiologically, sinonasal ameloblastomas are indistinguishable from more common nasal pathology such as polyps, chronic sinusitis or inverted papilloma.
+Unilateral nasal involvement and CT signs of bone affection should raise suspicion of a neoplastic process, and definitive diagnosis of ameloblastoma is only possible with a biopsy followed by histopathological analysis.
 A wide surgical excision is the treatment of choice [10].
 The choice of operation is usually dictated by the extent of the disease.
 A variety of transfacial approaches, such as lateral rhinotomy, sublabial or Weber-Ferguson incisions provide good visual control and enable wide excision.
 Simple curettage of maxillary sinus is usually associated with recurrence.
 Wider excisions by means of partial or radical maxillectomy have better outcomes.
-Recently, endoscopic management of ameloblastomas has been described, with reportedly less perioperative morbidity and better disease control [11].A combined transfacial and endoscopic approach was reported [12].
-In the case we described, we have chosen medial maxillectomy through modified Weber-Ferguson incision, based on the involvement of both of nasal cavity and of maxillary sinus, as well as computed tomography scan evidence of bone affection of its medial wall.
-Currently there is no consensus regarding the choice of surgical technique, because of the small number of reported cases.
-In cases of infiltrative tumours where complete removal proves difficult or impossible due to its adherence to the surrounding structures, postoperative radiotherapy can be used as an adjuvant treatment [13].
-In our case, the tumour was well defined and was completely removed through the selected approach without difficulties.
-Radiotherapy could be used as a single therapy in the case of locally advanced disease uncontrollable by surgery alone [14].
+Recently, endoscopic management of ameloblastomas has been described, with reportedly less perioperative morbidity and better disease control [11].
+A combined transfacial and endoscopic approach was also reported [12].
+In the case described we have chosen medial maxillectomy through modified Weber Ferguson incision, based on involvement both of nasal cavity and of maxillary sinus, as well as CT evidence of bone affection of its medial wall.
+Currently there is no consensus regarding the choice of surgical technique, as a result of the small number of reported cases.
+In cases of infiltrative tumours where complete removal proves difficult or impossible due to its adherence to the surrounding structures, postoperative radiotherapy can be used as an adjuvant treatment.
+[13] In our case, the tumour was well-defined and was completely removed through the selected approach without difficulties.
+Radiotherapy could be used as a single therapy in the case of locally advanced disease uncontrollable by surgery alone.[14].

-Given the benign histologic nature of sinonasal ameloblastoma and its high potential for local recurrence, we would favor the wide surgical excision, which we achieved through transfacial approach.
+Given the benign histologic nature of sinonasal ameloblastoma and its high potential for local recurrence, we would favour the wide surgical excision which we achieved through transfacial approach.
 The definitive choice of surgical treatment for sinonasal ameloblastoma is still controversial and requires a larger series of patients.
-Due to
+Due to the tumour potential for late recurrence, regular periodic checkups are essential and the exact treatment outcome should only be assessed after long-term follow-up.
+In our case, wide communication of the nasal cavity with the remnant of the maxillary sinus was created, thus providing relatively simple follow-up using rigid Hopkins telescopes in outpatient service.